By Laurie Head

 We examined the benefits and challenges of hosting in-house and outsourcing, after which I answered the questions, “When is on-premise best?” and “When is the cloud best?”
 I provided a detailed decision matrix for attendees to share with their IT department.

-3) Finally, we discussed how to measure success/business value, including return on investment (ROI), return on objective (ROO), increased productivity, increased flexibility/ scalability, more time to focus on business and staff/stakeholder qualitative feedback.
+3) Finally, we discussed how to measure success/business value, including return on investment (ROI), return on objective (ROO), increased productivity, increased flexibility/ scalability, and more time to focus on business and staff/stakeholder qualitative feedback.

-To help PR, marketing and advertising agencies upgrade their IT and move into the 21st century, there are a litany of tools and applications – certainly many more that are specifically designed for enterprise-sized organizations.
+To help PR, marketing and advertising agencies upgrade their IT and move into the 21st century, there is a litany of tools and applications – certainly many more that are specifically designed for enterprise-sized organizations.
 Now that the year is drawing to a close, public relations, marketing, advertising and other communications professionals should evaluate seriously the IT tools they will need to communicate, collaborate and engage in the global marketplace next year.
 Everybody wins when they use better tools like Lync 2010, SharePoint 2010 and cloud computing.
-PR agencies benefit from greater productivity at a cost savings – not to mention happier clients and employees.
+PR agencies benefit from greater productivity at cost savings – not to mention happier clients and employees.